Table of Contents

 4 variables

-If you're like me then you'll frequently have to look up how some operations are defined.
-No sweat, with the Pure interpreter there's no need to dive into the sources, the list command can easily do it for you.
-For instance, here's how you can list the definitions of all list ``zipping'' operations from the prelude in one go:
+If you’re like me then you’ll frequently have to look up how some operations are defined.
+No sweat, with the Pure interpreter there’s no need to dive into the sources, the show command can easily do it for you.
+For instance, here’s how you can list the definitions of all ‘‘fold-left’’ operations from the prelude in one go:

 To help with incremental development, the interpreter also offers some facilities to manipulate the current set of definitions interactively.
-To these ends, defined symbols and their definitions are organized into different subsets called levels.
+To these ends, definitions are organized into different subsets called levels.
 The prelude, as well as other source programs specified when invoking the interpreter, are always at level 0, while the interactive environment starts at level 1.

-Each save command introduces a new temporary level, and each subsequent clear command ``pops'' the symbols and definitions on the current level (including any definitions read using the run command) and returns you to the previous one.
-This gives you a ``stack'' of up to 255 temporary environments which enables you to ``plug and play'' in a safe fashion, without affecting the rest of your program.
+Each save command introduces a new temporary level, and each subsequent clear command ‘‘pops’’ the definitions on the current level (including any definitions read using the run command) and returns you to the previous one (if any).
+This gives you a ‘‘stack’’ of up to 255 temporary environments which enables you to ‘‘plug and play’’ in a (more or less) safe fashion, without affecting the rest of your program.
 Example:

 > foo (x:xs) = x+foo xs;